TAMULib/CatalogService/README.md

 - [API Specification](https://tamulib.github.io/APISpecs/specs/catalog-service/index.html)
 - [API Documentation](https://tamulib.github.io/CatalogService)

 Please feel free to file any issues concerning CatalogService to the issues section of the repository.
-Any questions concerning cap can be directed to [helpdesk@library.tamu.edu]()
+Any questions concerning CatalogService can be directed to [helpdesk@library.tamu.edu]()